BlackSoulKnight/Tevi_Randomizer/README.md

 # Tevi Randomizer

 ## Tips/Rando exclusive knowledge
++ For easier runs add extra potions in the Start Bonus tab
 + If you're stuck or need to back track, there is always a free crafting option for bell which teleports you to any Teleporter you have visited
 + The rando may require the freeroam exclusive tech (wall jumps and wall kicks) for vertical mobility before finding any vertical mobility items
   + To do a wall jump without the wall jump item, face away from a wall then jump, turn towards the wall then press away and jump